Timinator2000/Algorithm_X/03 - AlgorithmXSolver/03 - finding solutions.md

 # solver.solve()

 The last step is to ask our solver to give us the solutions.
 Some exact cover problems have multiple solutions and AlgorithmXSolver will always search for __all__ solutions.
 Each solution found is returned one-by-one via a generator and each solution is a list of actions that make up that solution.
-Even if your problem is guaranteed to have a single solution, you should use the following format to get all solutions form your solver.
+Even if your problem is guaranteed to have a single solution, you should use the following format to get all solutions from your solver.

 ```python
 for solution in solver.solve():